 |Date||9 Sep 2020|

 Western part of Cameroon is experiencing deforestation as a result of urbanization and farmlands exploitation technics.
 These constitute a high risk of losing basic information on bats which is essential for their conservation.
 Bats are nocturnal mammals that are poorly understood in Cameroon.
 They are currently the most persecuted group of animals in this region of the country due to the limited knowledge on their economy, social and ecology importance.
 This persecution is related to myths and misconceptions to which the populations firmly believe in.
-We decided to undertake this work because little is known about the conservation status of bats in "secret forest".
-Secret are wooded islet that either belong to a temple or are reputed to be home of spirit worshipped by the inhabitants.
-It is forbidden to carry out any activity.
-"Secret forest", essential components of Bamiléké chiefdoms, refer to a space that surround the royal palace and play multiple functions that can harbour known and unknown species.
-No studies have previously been conducted to assess the population dynamics, habitat use, distribution and abundance of bats in those secrets’ forests.
+We decided to undertake this work because little is known about the conservation status of bats in "sacred forest".
+Sacred are wooded islet that either belong to a temple or are reputed to be home of spirit worshipped by the inhabitants.
+It is forbidden to carry out any activity. "sacred forest", essential components of Bamiléké chiefdoms, refer to a space that surround the royal palace and play multiple functions that can harbour known and unknown species.
+No studies have previously been conducted to assess the population dynamics, habitat use, distribution and abundance of bats in those sacred forests.
 This information is important for bat species conservation in Cameroon.

 The following will be achieved:

-• A questionnaire survey will be administered to a selected family following a certain number of criteria (hunter, traditional doctors, secret forest conservator, household).
+• A questionnaire survey will be administered to a selected family following a certain number of criteria (hunter, traditional doctors, sacred forest conservator, household).
 This questionnaire will help have good idea of the conception that people have on bats in the community.

 • Education of the communities about the role of bats – especially about their beneficial impact on the ecosystem (ecosystem services)